Bloom Into You: Serialization

 Following the release of the novels, Nakatani said that Iruma's writing had influenced how she wrote Sayaka, particularly her confession to Touko in the 37th chapter.
-She said that she had not discarded her understanding of the character due to Iruma's influence, but rather that his characterization aligned with her own view.
-Although it was planned early that Sayaka would eventually confess and be rejected, her character grew to be more detailed as the series went on, and she was ultimately much more involved in the narrative than Nakatani had initially planned.
+Rather than discarding her understanding of the character due to Iruma's influence, his characterization instead aligned with her own view.
+Although it was planned early that Sayaka would eventually confess and be rejected, her character grew to be more detailed as the series went on, and she became much more involved in the narrative than Nakatani had initially planned.
 In writing the conclusion of her subplot, Nakatani wanted to avoid implying that her rejection meant she had "failed", saying that Touko could have never accepted her confession even if she had confessed earlier in the story.
 She rewrote the dialogue of Sayaka's confession scene several times.

-In the final volume, Nakatani wanted to write a complete ending to the story which would leave readers feeling that they had seen all that was needed to be seen, make the nature of Yuu and Touko's feelings unambiguously clear, and assure that their relationship would last.
-She wanted to avoid giving the impression that Yuu and Touko were destined to be together, instead emphasizing that they had freely chosen a relationship after they both changed and were able to love each other.
+In the final volume, Nakatani wanted to write a complete ending to the story which would leave readers feeling that they had seen all that was needed to be seen, make the nature of Yuu and Touko's feelings unambiguously clear, and assure readers that their relationship would last.
+She wanted to avoid giving the impression that Yuu and Touko were destined to be together, instead emphasizing that they had freely chosen a relationship after they both had changed and were able to love each other.
 The 44th chapter, in which Yuu and Touko have sex, was considered necessary, as Nakatani felt that it was best to not omit that aspect of their feelings for each other.
-In the final epilogue chapter set three years after the previous chapter following a timeskip, their relationship is no longer a secret from most of their friends, which Nakatani thought was better as she wanted them to be happy at the story's conclusion.
-Touko also continues pursuing her acting career, which Nakatani decided as she "didn't want to condemn" the time in Touko's life when she was emulating her sister.
-Nakatani cited the works of Satoshi Mizukami, and in particular his manga Lucifer and the Biscuit Hammer, as an influence on the final chapter.
+In the final epilogue chapter set three years after the previous chapter following a timeskip, their relationship is no longer a secret from most of their friends, which Nakatani preferred as she wanted them to be happy at the story's conclusion.
+Touko also continues pursuing her acting career, which Nakatani decided on as she "didn't want to condemn" the time in Touko's life when she was emulating her sister.
+Nakatani cited the works of Satoshi Mizukami, particularly his manga Lucifer and the Biscuit Hammer, as an influence on the final chapter.